tinobragaa/hefestus-cave/README.md

 ## Technologies Used

-### Languages
+### Languages and Frameworks

-The following languages were used to develop the website:
-- HTML
+This project was created using the following languages and frameworks:

+- [HTML](https://en.wikipedia.org/wiki/HTML) as the markup language and templating language.
+- [CSS](https://en.wikipedia.org/wiki/CSS) as the style sheet language.
-- CSS
+  - [Bootstrap](https://getbootstrap.com/) as the CSS framework.
+- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) to create carousel on index.html.
+  - [jQuery](https://jquery.com/) to simplify DOM manipulation.
+- [Python](https://www.python.org/) as the backend programming language.
-- Python
+  - [Django](https://www.djangoproject.com/) as the Python web framework.
-- JavaScript

-### Programs and Tools
+### Resources and Tools

-The following programs and tools were used to develop the website:
+The following resources and tools were used to develop the website:

 - [Amazon AWS](https://aws.amazon.com/) - Used to store the static and media files for the site.
 - [Mailchimp](https://mailchimp.com/) - Used to create the newsletter signup form.
 - [Stripe](https://stripe.com/gb) has been used for the payment processing and webhooks handling.